alexlod/schema-registry/docs/config.rst

   * Default: "localhost"
   * Importance: high

+``kafkastore.security.protocol``
+  The security protocol to use when connecting with Kafka, the underlying persistent storage.
+Values can be `PLAINTEXT` or `SSL`.

+  * Type: string
+  * Default: "PLAINTEXT"
+  * Importance: high

 ``kafkastore.init.timeout.ms``
   The timeout for initialization of the Kafka store, including creation of the Kafka topic that stores schema data.